xypheres/learning-projects/README.md

               sudoku.txt should be formatted with spaces between all horizontal numbers and 0 to represent blanks can currently solve up to mid level puzzles

-foldermover - creates /title folders based on titles.txt and moves folders and contents of all folders containing title string into the new /title folder
+foldermover - creates /title folders based on titles.txt and moves folders and contents of all folders in working directory containing title string into the new /title                 folder
               multiple titles can be sorted at the same time by putting each title in a new line in title.txt